rcdickerson/kestrel/README.md

 `left.` and `right.`, respectively.
 The `left` and `right` function names may refer to either the same or different function definitions contained in the input file.

+Invariant hints can be given to KestRel by calling a dummy `_invariant` function at the beginning of the loop body, passing a condition as a string.
+References to variables in the left and right executions should be prefixed with `l_` and `r_`, respectively.
+(It is on the roadmap to make this naming consistent with the `left.` and `right.` convention usesd in the file header.)

 For example, here is the `antonopolous/simple.c` KestRel input from the `benchmarks/euf` directory: